Riley-Py/UWaterloo-Work/MSE 211/Week 1/Texas City Explosion.md

 		- People were not encouraged to report safety problems
 	- Improving personal safety metrics/worker behavior was prioritized over process safety/management safety systems
 ## Management of Change
+- Internal investigation team recommended for procedures to be written for the drums, but never happened
+- On day of fire, process supervisor/operators didn't write any procedures for partially filled drums
+	- Supervisors were aware of this
+	- When the supervisors met with the operators to empty the partially filled drum, no engineers were present
+- Some workers weren't aware that something was wrong even when they should have
+	- Example: coker unit workers
+-